yuens1002/wats1020-fizzbuzz/README.md

 In the children's game, if a child gets one wrong, they must sit down, and the last child standing wins.

 We will use a slightly modified verison of the play.
 Our goal is to create a script that will run through the numbers 1-20 and highlight all of the "Fizz", "Buzz", and "FizzBuzz" digits in that sequence.
-Here are the requirements for your script:
+Here are the **base requirements** for your script:

-* Create a new file called ``fizzBuzz.js`` and write a script to execute the FizzBuzz rules and determine the first 20 correct responses.
+* Write a script to execute the FizzBuzz rules in the file `fizzbuzz.js` and determine the first 20 correct responses.
+* Log all output to the console using `console.log()` statements.
-* Iterate using a ``for`` loop through the sequence of numbers 1-20.
+* Iterate using a `for` loop through the sequence of numbers 1-20.
 * For each number, check these conditions and respond appropriately:
   * If the number is divisible by 3, print "Fizz" to the console.
   * If the number is divisible by 5, print "Buzz" to the console.